markhutchison1959/markhutchison1959/README.md

 - 😄 Pronouns: 65 year old bloke
 - ⚡ Fun fact: I try not to bore people.
 - There is a DiaryToDoList gui which gives timespans and has autostart and themes of your making and a Noughts & Crosses and a Concentration game.
+- All scripts have been converted to exe files with ps2exe
-Download from: https://drive.google.com/drive/folders/1XyHx3ceHzQmU3oiWtuX2cmZRhpvneIqv?usp=sharing
+- The DiaryToDoList requires the scripts to be converted to exe files Download from: https://drive.google.com/drive/folders/1XyHx3ceHzQmU3oiWtuX2cmZRhpvneIqv?usp=sharing
 <!---
 markhutchison1959/markhutchison1959 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.